Alejandra Ayotitla

-Alejandra Ayotitla Cortez is originally from Hidalgo, Mexico.
-She emigrated to Lincoln, Nebraska with her family more than fifteen years ago.
+Alejandra Ayotitla Cortez is one of the few immigrant attorney’s in the state of Nebraska.
+Alejandra is originally from Hidalgo, Mexico.
+She emigrated to Lincoln, Nebraska with her family more than twenty years ago.
 As a daughter of immigrants, Alejandra has always been inspired by her family’s courage, resilience, and work-ethic.
 This, along with working with the Latino community, led her to obtain a law degree and build a career centered on serving the Latino immigrant community of Nebraska.

 Alejandra was part of the group of DACA youth who testified before Nebraska state senators to advocate for driver’s and professional licenses.
 In addition to advocating for these local reforms, she repeatedly advocated for immigration reform at the national level.
 This implied sharing her story with Nebraska representatives in Congress and working with community leaders in campaigns that supported immigration reform.

 After working as a community organizer at Nebraska Appleseed, Alejandra decided to pursue a law degree to serve her community as an attorney.
 Alejandra attended the University of Nebraska College of Law and graduated in May 2022.
 During her time at the College of Law, she used her legal education to serve the immigrant community.
-Alejandra worked as a law clerk at the Center for Legal Immigration Assistance (CLIA), Pesek Law, and other firms.
+Alejandra worked as a law clerk at the Center for Legal Immigration Assistance (CLIA), PESEK LAW, and other firms.
 She was also a volunteer at the naturalization clinics hosted by the College of Law.
 Additionally, Alejandra participated in the Immigration Clinic program at the College of Law, where she represented low-income clients.
-Together with Ross Pesek, founder of Pesek Law, Alejandra published an article in the College of Law’s Nebraska Law Bulletin.
-The article discusses the tri-partite relationship between an insurance company, an insurance defense counsel, and a policyholder.
-Alejandra plans to continue writing about civil justice for minority plaintiffs.
+Together with Ross Pesek, founder of PESEK LAW, Alejandra published articles in the College of Law’s Nebraska Law Bulletin.
+The articles discusses the tri-partite relationship between an insurance company, an insurance defense counsel, and a policyholder and the unconstitutionality of using race-based data to compensate injured people.

 CONTACT ME